 The first transit of Kepler-22b was detected in May 2009, but the confirmation of its existence was not announced until late 2011.
 The second transit was observed by the Spitzer space telescope in March 2010 and the third one again by the Kepler telescope in December 2010.
 The confirmation of the planet’s existence came after the fourth transit, which lasted for 7.4 hours and was observed by Spitzer in October 2011.
 Kepler-22b was one of the 54 habitable planet candidates discovered by the Kepler space telescope and announced in February 2011, before the planet’s existence was officially confirmed.
 Today, it is listed in the “optimistic sample” of potentially habitable extrasolar planets in the Habitable Exoplanets Catalog.
 These are planets that are less likely to be rocky in composition or have liquid water on their surfaces.

 Kepler-22b has a mass of less than 0.11 Jupiter masses and a radius 2.4 times that of the Earth.
 With a size more than twice the Earth’s, it must be significantly more massive than our planet, but its exact mass is unknown.
 The planet orbits Kepler-22 with a period of 289.8623 days at a distance of 0.849 astronomical units.
 It is about 15% closer to its host star than the Earth is to the Sun.
-However, since Kepler-22 is about 25% less luminous than the Sun, Kepler-22b likely has a moderate surface temperature, unless it experiences an extreme greenhouse effect, i.e. unless the radiation from its atmosphere warms the surface to temperatures higher than they would be without the atmosphere.
+However, since Kepler-22 is about 25% less luminous than the Sun, Kepler-22b likely has a moderate surface temperature, unless it experiences a dramatic greenhouse effect, i.e. unless the radiation from its atmosphere warms the surface to temperatures higher than they would be without the atmosphere.

 If the planet does not have an atmosphere and its albedo (the proportion of incident radiation from the star reflected by the planet’s surface) is similar to Earth’s, the planet’s equilibrium temperature is around -11° C (262 K), slightly warmer than Earth’s (-18° C or 255 K).
 If Kepler-22b does have an atmosphere that provides similar greenhouse heating to the one produced by the Earth’s atmosphere, then its average surface temperature is around 22° C (295 K).
 However, if the greenhouse heating is similar to that on Venus, then the temperature is considerably higher, around 460° C (733 K).
 The temperature on the planet’s surface may vary considerably, depending on how elliptical the planet’s orbit is.